chaoge525/soafee_demo/documentation/introduction.rst

 The repository's standard licence is the MIT license (more details in :ref:`license_link:License`), under which most of the repository's content is provided.
-Exceptions to this standard license relate to files that represent modifications to externally licensed works (such as, for example, patch files).
+Exceptions to this standard license relate to files that represent modifications to externally licensed works (for example, patch files).
 These files may therefore be included in the repository under alternative licenses in order to be compliant with the licensing requirements of the associated external works.

 Contributions to the project should follow the same licensing arrangement.